 Performance is not at the required level

-Managers should send the colleague a letter (template letter PIP7 for the first review and PIP8 for the second review) detailing the improvements they still need to make and the date agreed for the second/final review meeting.
+Managers should send the colleague a letter (template letter PIP7 for the first review and PIP8 for the second review, templates below) detailing the improvements they still need to make and the date agreed for the second/final review meeting.

-We’ll normally confirm the outcome of any Performance Improvement Review meeting within 14 calendar days of the meeting, but if it’s likely to take longer we’ll let the colleague know (template letter PIP9).
+We’ll normally confirm the outcome of any Performance Improvement Review meeting within 14 calendar days of the meeting, but if it’s likely to take longer we’ll let the colleague know (template letter PIP9, below).

 If we think that the colleague’s performance issue is due to their conduct or attitude rather than their capability to do the role, we may decide to move to the Disciplinary Process.